Algebraic logic for the negation fragment of classical logic: Introduction

 The article is organized as follows.
+Section \ref{sec:significance} is about the significance of the negation fragment of CPL, and we try to justify why it is important to study algebraically this fragment.
 In Section \ref{sec:2}, we introduce the very basics to start with the work.
 Throughout the paper, we will introduce the needed concepts and results of algebraic logic.
-We assume that the reader is familiar with the very basics of algebraic logic, for instance, with the notions of propositional logic (or sentential logic), logical filter, a theory of a logic, logical matrices, generalized matrices, etc. We shall give all those notions that might be less usual for the reader.
+We assume that the reader is familiar with the very basics of algebraic logic, for instance, with the notions of propositional logic (or sentential logic), logical filter, a theory of a logic, logical matrices, generalized matrices, etc. We shall provide all those notions that might be less usual for the reader.
 We refer the reader to \cite{Fo16,FoJa09} for further information on algebraic logic.
 Section \ref{sec:3} presents a Hilbert-style system for the negation fragment of CPL and shows a completeness theorem.
-In Section \ref{sec:4}, we characterize the reduced matrix model and we describe the class $\Alg^*$ of the negation fragment.
-Section \ref{sec:5} is devoted to obtain the intrinsic variety of the negation fragment.
+In Section \ref{sec:4}, we characterize the Leibniz-reduced matrix models and we describe the class $\Alg^*$ of the negation fragment.
+Section \ref{sec:5} is devoted to obtaining the intrinsic variety of the negation fragment.
 In Section \ref{sec:6}, we characterize the full g-models of the negation fragment.
 In order to obtain this, we describe the logical filters generated by a set on an arbitrary algebra and present several properties of these logical filters.
 Then, we find the class $\Alg$ of the negation fragment.
 Finally, in Section \ref{sec:7}, we classify the negation fragment in the Leibniz and Frege hierarchies.